zahir248/portfolioversion1/README.md

 # ePortfolio

-This is my first personal project to apply what i learnt about web development myself.
+This is my first personal project to apply what i learnt about web development.

 I push my codes from microsoft visual studio code to master branch.